-Greater than one (1) absence from a clinical learning session will be considered excessive and result in a meeting with the Department Chair and Academic Advisor to discuss repercussions of future absences.
+Greater than one (1) absence from a clinical learning session may be considered excessive and could result in failure to progress in the program.
 A clinical warning will be given to the student for notification that further absences may result in an Administrative Failure (AF) in the course.